Bmcgarry194/chessvision/README.md

-# chessvision
+# ChessVision
-Visualize your chess history from Chess.com
+Interactively visualize your chess history from Chess.com

 This app gives you a way to visually understand the history of your chess games from Chess.com.
 It includes graphs of: